Meeting Time: February 08, 2023 at 3:00pm EST

 • Default_avatar

-Tommy DAquino over 1 year ago
+Tommy DAquino almost 2 years ago

 Hello, my name is Tommy D’Aquino and I am the owner of Luv Pup, a retail store on E Patrick St. Though I support the ordinance to ban the use of single-use plastic bags, I am strongly opposed to merchants being mandated to charge a bag fee.
 I already use paper bags by choice for environmental concerns as well as for a branding.
 I am not willing to start charging my customers for the piece of advertising in which I’m placing their purchases.